-Endocrine clinic: This service oversees the management of endocrine conditions during pregnancy and is led by Dr Maria Byrne, consultant endocrinologist from the Mater hospital.
+Endocrine clinic: This service oversees the management of most endocrine conditions during pregnancy and is led by Dr Maria Byrne, consultant endocrinologist from the Mater hospital.
+However, women with hypothyroidism have their condition managed between their GP and their obstetric team.

-Epilepsy: Women with epilepsy should book their first visit as early as possible so that they can be referred to Dr Mary Holohan, consultant obstetrician who will care for them during their pregnancy.
+Epilepsy: Women with epilepsy should book their first visit as early as possible so that they can be referred to Dr Nicola Maher, consultant obstetrician who will care for them during their pregnancy.
 Epileptic seizures can increase during pregnancy or seizures can reoccur.
 Your medication may need to be adjusted.
 A plan to reduce the possibility of seizures during pregnancy and labour will be prepared for you.